jvbenavi/k6wlr.com/content/articles/Making/DIY-alcohol-heater/heater.md

 The write up by "HeaterBloc" is great! it can be found [here](https://drive.google.com/file/d/1N-q3Zu6jngpSJdXUoSkWl4YKb26RCvAV) or [here]({attach}'Heater Bloc's Guide to Building A Copper Coil Alcohol Heater 2021.pdf')

-Here's a picture of the couple I built: TBD